BlinkDL/RWKV-v2-RNN-Pile/README.md

 ===================================================

-**The current models are trained with 768 ctxLen and they can extrapolate to 768 * 2 ctxLen.
+**The current models are trained with 768 ctxLen and the optimal maximal ctxLen for RNN mode is around 1100 (the limiting factor is the clamp_k_to_60 operation which can be fixed with a better CUDA kernel).
+The positional loss goes up when ctxLen > 768 * 2.
 I am finetuning them to support longer ctxLen.**

 ===================================================